 You have requested our opinion, as counsel to MannKind Corporation, a Delaware corporation (the "Company"), with respect to certain matters in connection with the offering by the Company of the lesser of (i) \$50,000,000 of shares or (ii) 25,000,000 shares of the Company's common stock, par value \$0.01 (the "Shares"), pursuant to a Registration Statement on Form S-3 (No. 333-183679) (the "Registration Statement"), filed with the Securities and Exchange Commission (the "Commission") under the Securities Act of 1933, as amended (the "Act"), the prospectus included within the Registration Statement (the "Base Prospectus"), and the prospectus supplement dated March 3, 2014, filed with the Commission pursuant to Rule 424(b) of the Rules and Regulations of the Act (the "Prospectus Supplement").
 The Base Prospectus and the Prospectus Supplement are collectively referred to as the "Prospectus."
 The Shares are to be sold by the Company in accordance with (i) an At-The-Market Issuance Sales Agreement, dated March 3, 2014, between the Company and MLV & Co.
-LLC (the "MLV Agreement") and (ii) an At-The-Market Issuance Sales Agreement, dated March 3, 2014, between the Company and Meyers Associates, L.P.) (the "Brinson Patrick Agreement"), as described in the Prospectus.
+LLC (the "MLV Agreement") and (ii) an At-The-Market Issuance Sales Agreement, dated March 3, 2014, between the Company and Meyers Associates, L.P. (doing business as Brinson Patrick, a division of Meyers Associates, L.P.) (the "Brinson Patrick Agreement"), as described in the Prospectus.